acoollevel/uoa-mediaplayer-plus/README.md

   - 'L' to seek forwards and 'J' to seek backwards
   - 'K' or 'Spacebar' to play/pause
   - 'F' to enter/exit fullscreen
-  - '>' to speed up and '<' to slow down
+  - '>' to speed up and '<' to slow down, '/' to reset speed
 - Automatically skips the copyright notice
+- Remember where you stopped watching
 - Various other fixes and improvements

 ## Important Note